 On October 29, 1999, three ex-employees of LINC filed an involuntary petition under Chapter 7 of the Bankruptcy Code, naming LINC as the debtor, and seeking its liquidation.
 The petition was filed in the U.S. Bankruptcy Court for the District of Connecticut.
-The bankruptcy trustee subsequently filed an adversary proceeding alleging, INTER ALIA, that certain transfers from LINC to the Company's wholly owned subsidiaries were avoidable as preferences.
+The bankruptcy trustee subsequently filed an adversary proceeding alleging, inter alia, that certain transfers from LINC to the Company's wholly owned subsidiaries were avoidable as preferences.
 The adversary proceeding was settled in December 2001 upon the Company's agreement to pay an aggregate of \$425,000 to the trustee.

 On May 12, 2000, Jon L. Kunert and Penny Kunert commenced a lawsuit against an automobile dealer, the Company and in excess of 20 other defendants in the Superior Court of California, Los Angeles County.
 The defendants other than the automobile dealer appear to be various entities ("finance defendants") that may have purchased retail installment contracts from that dealer.
 The lawsuit alleges that the various finance defendants conspired with the automobile dealer defendant to conceal from motor vehicle purchasers the full cost of credit applicable to their purchases, and seeks a refund of the concealed excess cost.
-The court subsequently ordered the plaintiffs to file separate lawsuits against the Company by Angela Hicks, on March 8, 2001.
+The court subsequently ordered the plaintiffs to file separate lawsuits against each finance defendant.
+Such a substitute lawsuit was filed against the Company by Angela Hicks, on March 8, 2001.
 The lawsuits were dismissed with prejudice in September 2001.